vmware/photon/docs/kubernetes.md

 }
 ```

-Now create a node object internally in your Kubernetes cluster by running:
+Now create a node object internally in your Kubernetes cluster by running the following command:

 ```console
 $ kubectl create -f ./node.json